nourman23/JOBS/README.md

 - Axios :- For interacting with the API.
 - Markdown to JSX :- For converting received Markdown response into HTML.
-- Material-UI & Tailwind & react Bootstrap:- For styling the UI & UX.
+- Material-UI , Tailwind & React Bootstrap:- For styling the UI & UX.
+- react cookies:- save login & signup information in coockies.
+- react google login:- For login by google.

 ### Resources